web-auth/doc/the-webauthn-server/the-hard-way/authenticate-your-users.md

 If no exception is thrown, the response is valid and you can continue the authentication of the user.

 {% hint style="info" %}
-The Public Key Credential Source returned allow you to know which device were used by the user.
+The Public Key Credential Source returned allows you to know which device was used by the user.
 {% endhint %}